What Chemists and Materials Scientists Do

 - Present research findings to scientists, engineers, and other colleagues

 Chemists and materials scientists use computers and a wide variety of sophisticated laboratory instrumentation for modeling, simulation, and experimental analysis.
-For example, some chemists use three-dimensional (3D) computer modeling software to study the structure and other properties of complex molecules that they make.
+For example, some chemists use three-dimensional computer modeling software to study the structure and properties of complex molecules.

 Most chemists and materials scientists work as part of a team.
-An increasing number of scientific research projects involve multiple disciplines, and it is common for chemists and materials scientists to work on teams with other scientists, such as biologists and physicists, computer specialists, and engineers.
-For example, in pharmaceutical research, chemists may work with biologists to develop new drugs and with engineers to design ways to mass produce them.
-For more information, see the profiles on biochemists and biophysicists, microbiologists, zoologists and wildlife biologists, physicists and astronomers, computer and information technology occupations, and engineers.
+The number of scientific research projects that involve multiple disciplines is increasing, and it is common for chemists and materials scientists to work on teams with other scientists, such as biologists, physicists, computer specialists, and engineers.
+For example, in pharmaceutical research, chemists may work with biologists to develop new drugs and with engineers to design ways to mass-produce the new drugs.
+For more information, see the profiles on biochemists and biophysicists, microbiologists, zoologists and wildlife biologists, physicists and astronomers, computer and information technology occupations, and engineering occupations.

 Analytical chemists determine the structure, composition, and nature of substances by examining and identifying their various elements or compounds.
-They also study the relationships and interactions between the parts of compounds and develop new techniques for carrying out their work.
+They also study the relationships and interactions among the parts of compounds.
+Some analytical chemists specialize in developing new methods of analysis and new techniques for carrying out their work.
 Their research has a wide range of applications, including food safety, pharmaceuticals, and pollution control.

 Inorganic chemists study the structure, properties, and reactions of molecules that do not contain carbon, such as metals.
 They work to understand the behavior and the characteristics of inorganic substances.
-Inorganic chemists figure out how these materials can be modified, separated, or used in products, such as ceramics and superconductors.
+Inorganic chemists figure out how these materials, such as ceramics and superconductors, can be modified, separated, or used in products.

 Medicinal chemists research and develop chemical compounds that can be used as pharmaceutical drugs.
 They work on teams with other scientists and engineers to create and test new drug products.
 They also help develop new and improved manufacturing processes to produce new drugs on a large scale effectively.

 Physical chemists study the fundamental characteristics of how matter behaves on a molecular and atomic level and how chemical reactions occur.
-Based on their analyses, physical chemists may develop new theories, such as how complex structures are formed.
-Physical chemists often work closely with materials scientists to research and develop potential uses for new materials.
+On the basis of their analyses, physical chemists may develop new theories, such as how complex structures are formed.
+Physical chemists often work closely with materials scientists, to research and develop potential uses for new materials.

 A growing numbers of chemists work in interdisciplinary fields, such as biochemistry and geochemistry.
 For more information, see the profiles on biochemists and biophysicists and geoscientists.